Would Your Child Get Better Grades Without a Summer Break?

 With increasingly demanding standards, competitive college acceptance expectations, and more rigorous educational guidelines, many public school students are striving for higher grades than ever before.
 Recent studies assert that the key to boosting a child's GPA involves providing students with more consistent educational opportunities.
 Fundamentally, more consistent opportunities are best achieved by providing students with year-round public instruction.

 In fact, according to NAYRE, Specialists in Time and Learning, educational studies prove that nearly all students experience various forms of summer learning loss during the longer seasonal time away from school.
 In further detail, a team of psychology experts at the University of Missouri thoroughly evaluated the impact of summer vacation on students' test scores.
-As a result of these investigations, The study found that summer learning loss is a reality, that all students (including the best) lose in math and spelling skills, and many, though not all, lose in reading skills over the traditional summer.
+As a result of these investigations, The study found that summer learning loss is a reality, that all students (including the best) lose in math and spelling skills, and many, though not all, lose reading skills over the traditional summer.

-As a result of these, along with other expert findings, many educators and parents are supporting new propositions for year-round public school classes.
+As a result of these and other expert findings, many educators and parents support new propositions for year-round public school classes.
 These initiatives are forcing many community members to question: will students earn higher grades without a summer vacation?
 This video from PBS gives an overview of the issue.

 The Year-Round Educational Model